How to set up your fulfillment and shipping for the holiday season

 Get a clear set of expectations from your most important partners and share these with your teammates.
 Increased requirements can have ripple effects throughout your supply chain.
 For example, manufacturers requiring larger bulk orders means you'll need more space from a warehouse partner to house those goods.
 The best way to plan is to get all of this information together and have every stakeholder in your company to review it.

 05. Run your promotions strategically

 Managing your holiday promotions will help you space out your fulfillment demand.
 By doing this you can avoid a season's worth of orders to fulfill in one week and then almost none the next.

 Try many different offers and deals throughout the holiday season, starting early for those Prime Day shoppers.
 Create your full holiday eCommerce marketing strategy plan now and offer the lower initial discounts soon.
 Reach your pinnacle deals around Cyber Monday and then create a second peak around December 13th to catch that last bit of sales where standard shipping will still get packages delivered on time.

 It's a smart strategy to help keep the entire operation running smoothly while also building up customer insights ahead of Cyber Monday.

-Start by looking at your 2020 sales so far and seeing if product pricing has shifted sales numbers or if your average order value is down.
+Start by looking at your sales to date and seeing if product pricing has shifted sales numbers or if your average order value is down.
 If it's lower, adjust standard pricing as well as your deals and discounts to meet the budget of your core customer.

 It's a great time to get creative, too.
 One of your better options could be to try out a new subscription model.
 Offer the first month or two at a large discount to make it possible for people to gift subscriptions to friends and family.
 Think of the razor and blades sales model as a guide to getting your digital foot in the door.
 This is also another great strategy to help stagger your fulfillment requirements over time.